 Be transparent about responsibilities and accountabilities

 It is really important to be transparent about individual responsibilities.
 Open communication to allocate specific tasks can keep the whole group functioning and progressing.
 Everyone should know who is responsible for a certain element of the assignment.
 Accountability also includes clear and strict deadlines which all in the group are aware of.
-It helps to have these things written down on a shared platform like Google Docs so it is easily visible and accessible.
+It helps to have these things written down on a shared platform like Microsoft Onenote, Planner or in OneDrive so it is easily visible and accessible.

 Utilise online resources